Fleet documentation

 Redis

 Fleet uses Redis to ingest and queue the results of distributed queries, cache data, etc. Many cloud providers (such as AWS and GCP) host reliable Redis services which you may consider for this purpose.
 A well supported Redis Docker image also exists if you would rather run Redis in a container.
-For more information on how to configure the fleet binary to use the correct Redis instance, see the Configuration document.
+For more information on how to configure the fleet binary to use the correct Redis instance, see the Redis configuration documentation.

 Systemd